sfigg/commercialization-public/customize/enterprise/unified-write-filter.md

 * **Disk overlay**: The virtual overlay is stored in a temporary location on the drive.
 By default, the overlay is cleared on reboot.

-  * You can use intelligent overlay consumption using [free-space pass-through](#freespacepassthrough).
+  * You can use [freespace passthrough](#freespacepassthrough) to use additional free space on the drive beyond the reserved virtual overlay space.
-  * On Windows 10, version 1803, we've added the [persistant overlay](#persistentoverlay) feature so you can save work in the virtual overlay even after a reboot.
+  * On Windows 10, version 1803, you can use [persistent overlay](#persistentoverlay) to allow users to save work in the virtual overlay even after a reboot.

 ## Overlay size